Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Experiments

-The Water domain~\cite{karpathy2015reinforcejs} is a two-dimensional area populated with colored balls that move at fixed speeds and rebound off the walls.
-The agent, represented by a white ball, can adjust its velocity along four cardinal directions.
-This domain is complicated for the agent because the order in which balls are touched affects the low-level policies to touch each ball.
-For example, the agent may need to learn to slow down before touching a ball to be optimally set up for moving to the next ball.
-As both positions and velocities are continuous, we use DDQN for this domain.
-We randomly generate three maps with six pairs of differently coloured balls.
-The agent is instructed to complete four progressively difficult tasks to touch $2$--$5$ balls of specified colours in any order without touching other balls.
-The results are averaged over the three maps.
-Figures~\ref{fig:water-3} and~\ref{fig:water-5} show the results for the tasks of touching three and five balls, respectively.
-CoRM again converges faster than the CRM-based methods followed by the QRM methods.
-We observe similar results for other task sizes.
+The \textbf{Water} domain~\citep{karpathy2015reinforcejs} is a two-dimensional arena populated by coloured balls that move at fixed speeds and rebound off walls (Figure~\ref{fig:water}).
+The agent, represented by a white ball, adjusts its velocity along four cardinal directions via discrete control.
+This domain is challenging because the order in which balls are touched affects the low-level policies for reaching each individual ball.
+For example, the agent may need to decelerate before touching one ball to optimally position itself for the next.
+As ball positions and velocities are continuous, we use DDQN.
+We randomly generate maps with six pairs of differently coloured balls and define progressively more difficult tasks to touch $2$--$5$ balls of specified colours in any order without touching other balls.
+Figures~\ref{fig:water-3} and~\ref{fig:water-5} show the results for three and five balls, respectively.
+QCoRM again converges fastest, followed by CRM, then HRM (sub-optimal), then QRM, and finally DiRL (sub-optimal).
+We observe similar results across all Water instances.

-We conduct a small ablation study for the Water domain to show that the given reward (Eq.~\ref{eq:r_K}) in CoRM results in converging to an optimal policy, only slightly affecting the convergence speed.
-To this end, we remove the joint optimisation from Eq.~\ref{eq:r_K} and give the agent a reward of $1$ upon each subtask completion.
-The results in Figures~\ref{fig:water-3} and~\ref{fig:water-5} show that the agent converges to sub-optimal policies without the join optimisation, as expected.
-Judging by the plots, the convergence speed is unaffected within the confidence bounds.
+We conduct an \textbf{ablation study} to empirically demonstrate that the reward function (\ref{eq:r_K}) in QCoRM promotes convergence to more optimal policies.
+To this end, we remove the joint optimisation from (\ref{eq:r_K}) and give a reward of $1$ upon each subtask completion (agent QCoRM-0).
+The results in Figures~\ref{fig:water-3} and~\ref{fig:water-5} show that the agent converges to sub-optimal policies without the joint optimisation, as expected, because low-level policies are not shaped by the global episode-length signal.
+Thus, the gap between QCoRM and QCoRM-0 isolates the contribution of reward shaping, while the gap between QCoRM-0 and the CRM baselines reflects the structural advantage of the coupled RM representation.